sisi-zhou/sisi-zhou.github.io/_pages/about.md

 Welcome to my homepage!

+My name is Sisi Zhou.
 I am currently an IQIM postdoctoral scholar at California Institute of Technology, supervised by <a href="http://theory.caltech.edu/~preskill/" style="color: #1616a0; text-decoration: none;">John Preskill</a>.
 I will join Perimeter Institute for Theoretical Physics on September 2023 as a junior research faculty.